Abhishek-tech-ab/rockgamecode/README.md

-Its a simple rock-paper-scissors game project. its a fresher level project . in this i used HTML , CSS and JAVASCRIPT programming lanhuages . we can learn the basic use of tags , style , font with this project.
+Its a simple rock-paper-scissors game project. its a fresher level project . in this i used HTML , CSS and JAVASCRIPT programming languages . we can learn the basic use of tags , style , font with this project.